Allied Health & Sciences

 The minimum admission requirements to the program include:

-- An acceptable substitute for high school algebra I and II is MATH 022 and 026 or MATH 028 with grades of Cs or better.
+- Two years of high school algebra with a grade of C. An acceptable substitute for high school algebra I and II is MATH 022 and 026 or MATH 028 with grades of C.

-- TEAS® results submitted prior to the application deadline.
-(Please note: Last test date for spring 2017 admission is August 31, 2016)
+- TEAS V results submitted prior to the application deadline.

 - Courses used to satisfy admission criteria cannot be used to satisfy degree requirements.

-In order to be considered for program admission, an application and all official transcripts, and official TEAS® test results must be submitted by September 15th for spring admission and by February 1st for fall admission.
-(Please note: The last day of TEAS® testing for spring 2017 admission is August 31, 2016.)
-TEAS® results are valid for two years from the test date.
+In order to be considered for program admission, an application, all official transcripts, and official TEAS V test results must be submitted by September 15th for spring admission and by February 1st for fall admission.
+TEAS V results are valid for two years from the test date.
 Applications received after these dates will be reviewed on a space available basis.
 Contact the Admission Office at 610.861.5500 for additional information.

 Nursing Health Requirements